fhiso/legacy-format/data-model-noTag.md

 Every structures consists of the following components:

-Type URI
+Type IRI
-:   Every structure has a URI identifying its subtype.
+:   Every structure has a IRI identifying its subtype.
-    It is RECOMMENDED that URIs either be taken from those listed in [Concrete Types](#ConcreteTypes);
+    It is RECOMMENDED that IRIs either be taken from those listed in [Concrete Types](#ConcreteTypes);
     however, [Extension Types](#Extensions) are also permitted.

-    All URIs in this specification begin with the prefix `http://tech.fhiso.org/elf/`.
+    All IRIs in this specification begin with the prefix `http://tech.fhiso.org/elf/`.
     For readability, that prefix is omitted in most cases within this document.

-{.note} A structure's URI is not always sufficient to fully define its type; the same URI may have different meanings in different [contexts](#Context).
+{.note} A structure's IRI is not always sufficient to fully define its type; the same IRI may have different meanings in different [contexts](#Context).

 Identifier
 :   A string uniquely identifying this structure within this ELF dataset.